Classifier or Prompt: A Case Study on Legal Requirements Traceability: Introduction

 (2) We empirically evaluate our first solution, \kashif, on a benchmark dataset, referred to as \texttt{HIPAA}~\cite{Guo:17}, comprising textual requirements traced to 10 different provisions.
 We further compare \kashif against a baseline classifier from the literature~\cite{cleland:2010,Guo:17}.
 Moreover, we compare \kashif with five other baselines employing different technologies, as fully explained in Section \ref{subsec:baseline}.
 We re-use, re-implemented, and re-evaluated the baselines as part of this work.
 Our evaluation shows that \kashif yields an average F2 score of $\approx$63\%, leading to a substantial improvement of 34 percentage points (pp) over the best baseline.
 While \kashif still performs significantly better than the baselines, such accuracy is rarely practically useful in real-life scenarios where the number of provisions easily exceeds 10 (as is the case in \texttt{HIPAA}).
 More details on this evaluation can be found in Section~\ref{subsec:rq2}.

-(3) To further confirm its performance, we test \kashif on new unseen requirements documents covering diverse domains and requirements types.
-These requirements are traced to the GDPR, a more complex regulation with 26 provisions pertaining to personal data protection that must be adhered to in software requirements.
+\romina{(3) We created a new dataset based on GDPR regulations.
+It includes 310 requirements covering diverse domains and requirements types.
+These requirements are traced to the GDPR, a complex regulation comprising 26 provisions on personal data protection, to which software requirements must comply. }

+(4) To further confirm \kashif's performance, we test it on our newly created unseen requirements documents.
 On this dataset, the base ST model (without additional fine-tuning) yields an average recall of 15\%.
 In comparison, a pre-trained sentence transformer, with no exposure to the requirements traceability task, yields a nearly zero recall, as elaborated in Section~\ref{subsec:rq3}.
 Driven by this observation, we propose our second solution, the final contribution of this paper, as explained next.

-(4) We devise a prompt strategy based on the \RICEORG framework, capturing recent state-of-the-practice in LLMs for RE.
+(5) We devise a prompt strategy based on the \RICEORG framework, capturing recent state-of-the-practice in LLMs for RE.
 For simplicity, we refer to our prompt strategy hereafter as \RICE.
 Our evaluation (reported in Section~\ref{subsec:rq4}) shows that using \RICE with the GPT-4o LLM leads to an average accuracy of 84\% in predicting trace links in the GDPR dataset, a complex and general regulation.
 Compared to \kashif, \RICE shows a remarkable gain of 69 pp in accuracy.
 Moreover, compared to simpler prompts, our engineered prompt outperformed them by 34 pp. Using \RICE in practice can significantly reduce the time and effort required to manually identify trace links.
 With \RICE, the analyst will vet only a small fraction of the provisions, equivalent to $\approx$9.5\%, while identifying 84\% of actual trace links.
 Further, GPT-4o also provides an informative rationale for each predicted trace link.